1242035/spree/guides/src/content/developer/index.md

 ---
-title: Spree Developer Documentation
+title: Viauco Developer Documentation
 ---

-This part of Spree's documentation covers the technical aspects of Spree.
-If you are working with Rails and are building a Spree store, this is the documentation for you.
+This part of Viauco's documentation covers the technical aspects of Viauco.
+If you are working with Rails and are building a Viauco store, this is the documentation for you.

 **The best place to start is the [Getting Started guide](/developer/tutorials/getting_started_tutorial.html).**